gnosisguild/zodiac-modifier-delay/docs/setup_guide.md

 An example for this on Rinkeby would be:
 `yarn hardhat --network rinkeby setup --owner <owner_address> --avatar <avatar_address> --target <target_address> `

-or
+or this to deploy using the proxy factory:

 `yarn hardhat --network rinkeby setup ---owner <owner_address> --avatar <avatar_address> --target <target_address> --proxied true`

 This should return the address of the deployed Delay Modifier.
 For this guide we assume this to be `0x4242424242424242424242424242424242424242`.

 Once the modifier has been deployed, you should verify the source code.
 (Note: If you used the factory deployment, the contract should be already verified.)
 If you use a network that is Etherscan compatible, and you configure the `ETHERSCAN_API_KEY` in your environment, you can use the provided hardhat task to do this.

 An example for this on Rinkeby would be:
 `yarn hardhat --network rinkeby verifyEtherscan --modifier 0x4242424242424242424242424242424242424242 --owner <owner_address> --avatar <avatar_address>`

 ## Enabling the modifier

 To allow the Delay Modifier to actually execute transactions, you must enable it on the Gnosis Safe to which it is connected.
-For this, it is possible to use the Bundle Transactions tab on [https://rinkeby.gnosis-safe.io](https://rinkeby.gnosis-safe.io), which is accompanied by the tutorial on [adding a module](https://help.gnosis-safe.io/en/articles/4934427-add-a-module).
+For this, you can use the Zodiac Safe app in the [Gnosis Safe UI](https://gnosis-safe.io/app/) to add a "custom module".

 ## Enabling modules on the Delay Modifier